Alabama disability benefits and financial assistance programs.

+A list of grants, assistance programs, and non-profits are below.
 The program also allows households across Alabama to keep their loved ones living at home for as long as possible, thereby preventing or delaying nursing home placement.
 Caregivers can get counseling, short term respite, information on government resources, and supplemental services.
-Call the disability and senior services at 1-800-243-5463.
+Or call the disability and senior services at 1-800-243-5463.

 Alabama Council For Developmental Disabilities

 Montgomery, AL 36130-1410